parallax background

 The pioneer Governing Body of ICRC was inaugurated on 27 November, 2008 by the late President Umaru Musa Yar’adua, GCFR.
 The pioneer Board had a former Nigerian Head of State, Chief Ernest Shonekan, as its Chairman and a seasoned technocrat, Engr.
 Mansur Ahmed, as its Director General from 2008 – 2012.

 The immediate past ICRC Governing Board was constituted in August 2013 by former President Goodluck Jonathan, GCFR, with former Senate President, Dr. Ken Nnamani, GCON as the Chairman and Barr.
 Aminu Diko as the Director General from 2013 – 2017.
 Engr.
-Chidi K. C. Izuwah was the Director General from 2017 - 2021.
+Chidi K. C. Izuwah was the Director General from 2017 - 2021 after which Barr.
+Michael Aniku Ohiani took over from 2021 - July 2024.

 Mandate